Top 5 Coastal & Beach House Flooring Ideas for Breezy Living

 Surfboard decor, macrame wall hangings, potted palms, wicker baskets, light blue and sandy accents.

-Soft golden sand tone with premium construction.
+Mid-tan with a soft, gentle grain.
 Warm coastal serenity for every room.

 Best For: